the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ## Actionability

-If the AI model guarantees the accuracy of the concept/vector embeddings, the governance process guarantees an actionable result.
+If the AI model guarantees the accuracy of the concept's vector embeddings, the governance process guarantees an actionable result.
 In addition: the chain may provide/manage vector embeddings related to the target audiences that need to have their AI prompt answers governed.

 *The degree of actionability of the information elicited by the deliberation process.*